top of page

 The magic of Digital Marketing is that it allows you to create, test, measure, and adjust your communication in a matter of hours.
 This detailed capability is nearly nonexistent when launching a TV campaign or print ad.
 When a communication plan in the digital environment has taken place, after being tested and validated, a business may then adapt the message to offline media.

-The complementary Ps
+The Complementary Ps

 With the popularization of online stores and social media, the consumer's shopping journey has changed, and the need for an adjustment has emerged to ensure the definition of an increasingly complete and integrated marketing plan, focused not only on the product but now with a focus also with the client, with this, other issues besides the 4Ps had to be taken into account.
 Ensuring that the product reaches the target audience and is consumed by it is much more than merely talking about Product, Price, Place, and Promotion.
-It is necessary to build a closer and personalized relationship with consumers through data analysis and satisfaction surveys.
+It is necessary to build a closer and more personalized relationship with consumers through data analysis and satisfaction surveys.

 Consumers are increasingly demanding and aware of their wants and needs.
-The purchase process is increasingly guided by the ease of access to information, available 24 hours a day on smartphones, such as online price surveys, product comparisons, and evaluations by other consumers.
+The purchase process is increasingly guided by the ease of access to information available 24 hours a day on smartphones, such as online price surveys, product comparisons, and evaluations by other consumers.
 As a result, they are no longer passive buyers to take a more active role in choosing the products and marketing messages they want to hear and buy.

 The 4 Ps of marketing, created in the '60s, continue to play a fundamental role in any strategy, but now, more than ever, it is necessary to follow this "new" journey of buying and the needs of consumers, including new pillars in this structure: People, Processes, Positioning, and Performance.